-Clearly, many other aspects that are left out in this study may also influence how cryptocurrencies are priced.
+Many other aspects that are left out in this study may also influence how cryptocurrencies are priced.
 For example, since ambiguity has been found to be relevant in financial decision making (e.g. Chen and Epstein, 2002; Ju and Miao, 2012), it would be interesting to study its implications on cryptocurrency markets.
 Füllbrunn et al. (2014) do not find effects in market experiments comparing ambiguity and risk, while Corgnet et al. (2020) observe that bubbles are less pronounced and do not crash when assets' fundamentals are ambiguous.
 The specific context of cryptocurrency markets has so far not been investigated.
 Oechssler et al. (2011) study markets with asymmetric information and find that the mere possibility that some traders are better informed than others can create bubbles.
 It is conceivable that traders succumb to such biases in cryptocurrency markets, especially given their apparent prohibitive complexity to an outsider.
 Further plausible explanations that have been suggested as contributors to the price volatility of cryptocurrency also include the hype surrounding these novel assets as well as the likely fear of missing out (FOMO) from entering the market too late.
 These are certainly interesting avenues that the present framework could be extended towards.

 In a broader picture, our results can inform economists and policy makers in their efforts to develop more stable alternative cryptocurrencies as well as other consensus mechanisms.
-The high price volatilities shared by many PoW cryptocurrencies hinder their potential to become a mainstream method of payment.
-Yet, these high volatilities seem unavoidable, as they stem from the properties of the PoW mechanism as an equilibrium outcome (Alsabah and Capponi, 2019; Saleh, 2019; Hinzen et al., 2020).
-Our findings lend support to the widely documented concerns on the drawbacks of the PoW mechanism, and the ongoing search for better consensus mechanisms and incentive structures (Basu et al., 2020; Hinzen et al., 2020; Saleh, forthcoming).
-If central banks around the world have the ambition to issue their own digital currencies (known as CBDCs), the need for a more stable mechanism is clearly evident (Raskin and Yermack, 2018; Dell'Erba, 2019; Camera, 2020).
+Indeed, the high price volatilities shared by many PoW cryptocurrencies have hindered their potential to become a medium of exchange.
+Yet, these high volatilities seem unavoidable, as they stem from the properties of the equilibrium outcome of the PoW mechanism (Alsabah and Capponi, 2020; Saleh, 2019; Hinzen et al., 2020).
+Our findings lend support to the widely documented concerns on the drawbacks of the PoW mechanism and the ongoing search for better consensus mechanisms and incentive structures (Basu et al., 2020; Hinzen et al., 2020; Saleh, forthcoming).
+Cryptocurrencies, both present and future ones, may differ fundamentally from each other.
+In order to understand which of them are prone to bubble due to their specific supply scheme, a case-by-case examination would be necessary to identify those that share the key properties of Bitcoin we identify in this study.
+For cryptocurrencies featuring a less rigid supply scheme, flexbible adjustments in token supply can mitigate price volatility (Cong et al., 2021b).
+The experimental framework that we develop is highly flexible and allows for future research in examining the price stability of other (digital) currency designs.
+If central banks around the world have the ambition to issue their own digital currencies (known as CBDCs), the need for a more stable mechanism is clearly evident (Raskin and Yermack, 2018; Dell'Erba, 2019; Camera, 2020; Chiu et al., 2020).